Talisa Soto

-Miriam Talisa Soto (born March 27, 1967) is an American former actress and former model.
-She is known for portraying Bond girl Lupe Lamora in the 1989 James Bond film Licence to Kill, and as Kitana in the 1995 fantasy action film Mortal Kombat and its 1997 sequel Mortal Kombat: Annihilation.
+Talisa Soto (born March 27, 1967) is an American retired actress and model.
+She is known for portraying Bond girl Lupe Lamora in the 1989 James Bond film Licence to Kill and Kitana in the 1995 fantasy action film Mortal Kombat and its 1997 sequel Mortal Kombat Annihilation.
 Prior to her acting career, Soto worked as a model, appearing in magazines such as Mademoiselle, Glamour and Elle.

 Early life

 Soto was born in Brooklyn, New York City, the youngest of four children of parents who moved to New York from Puerto Rico.
 During her early childhood, her parents moved to Northampton, Massachusetts, where Soto and her siblings were raised and educated in public schools.

 Career

 Modeling

 At age 15, Soto signed with Click Model Management and began modeling during summer vacations.
 Weeks after being signed, she traveled to Paris where she appeared in a layout for Vogue shot by Bruce Weber.
 Soto returned to Northampton after the summer to resume her schooling.
 She modeled only on occasion until after she graduated from high school.

 She later was featured on the covers of American and British Vogue, British Elle, Mademoiselle, Glamour and Self magazines.
 Soto has also been featured in advertising campaigns for Calvin Klein, Cartier, Clarins, Revlon, Salvatore Ferragamo, Saks Fifth Avenue, and Versace.

 Soto appeared in her first music video with former boyfriend Nick Kamen, behind Madonna's song "Each Time You Break My Heart", directed by Tony Viramontes.
 Soto and Kamen were often used as models by Ray Petri, the late fashion stylist and creator of the 1980s London "Buffalo Boy" look.